Showing posts with label Documentary. Show all posts

 ‘PG-13 Porn’ vs. ‘a Fag Magazine’

-As portrayed by All Man, International Male, with a staff of predominantly gay men and a few straight women, was a fun, if disorganized, place to work.
+As portrayed by All Man, International Male, staffed with gay men and a few straight women, was a fun, if disorganized, place to work.
 None of the former employees have any dirt to dish on Gene, and it’s inspiring to hear how this group of people, almost all learning on the job, were able to create such a successful company—so successful that it opened brick and mortar stores in San Diego and West Hollywood.
 The clientele was predominantly, but not exclusively, gay.
 Even superstars Cher and Barbra Streisand shopped there (that tracks).

 A still from the 2022 documentary 'ALL MAN: THE INTERNATIONAL MALE STORY'